daanno/Onbrand.2.0/README.md

 # Start the frontend
 pnpm dev

-# Or start from root (runs acme-frontend)
+# Or start from root (runs act-frontend)
-pnpm --filter acme-frontend dev
+pnpm --filter act-frontend dev
 ```

 The app will be available at `http://localhost:3000`